On a generalisation of Cameron's base size conjecture: Fixed point ratios for parabolic actions

 \section{Fixed point ratios for parabolic actions}

-In this section, we describe how we obtain sufficient fixed point ratio estimates for groups with socle in $G_0$ over a given parabolic subgroup $H$ of $G$ when $G_0 = \mathcal{E}_2\cup \mathcal{E}_3$.
+In this section, we describe how we obtain fixed point ratio estimates for a group $G$ with socle $G_0\in \mathcal{E}_2\cup \mathcal{E}_3$ in the natural action of $G$ on $G/H$ for some maximal parabolic subgroup $H$ of $G$.
+We will be using the standard $P_m$ parabolic notation for maximal parabolic subgroups of exceptional groups.
+Moreover, we will denote the parabolic subgroup corresponding to removing nodes $m$ and $n$ from the Dynkin diagram of $G$ by $P_{m, n}$.

 We will be using the same methods that are used and discussed in~\cite{LLS}.
 In particular, if $\O = G/H$, then we have

 where $\chi(x) = 1_{\bar{H}_{\sigma}}^{\bar{G}_{\sigma}}$ is the corresponding permutation character.
-We divide the section into four subsections, where we discuss our approach for semisimple elements, unipotent elements, field and graph-field automorphisms, and graph automorphisms respectively.
+We divide this section into four subsections, where we discuss our approach for semisimple elements, unipotent elements, field and graph-field automorphisms, and graph automorphisms respectively.